GUITAR BRANDING MARKET STUDY

 Guitar branding is huge, unique and also filled with the potential to steal market share.

 In this article Stealing Share is going to look at the science of guitar branding.
+You can also check out our story on the rebranding of Sabian, one of the world’s largest cymbal manufacturers.

+But study is about another instrument.
+Guitars.
 The market for buying a guitar — whether an electric or an acoustic — is incomprehensibly vast.
 Right now, the popularity of the guitar is undeniable.

 We’ll look the components that establish strong guitar branding like the manufacturer’s history, celebrity endorsement and craftsmanship.